burlster1980/arupcodev060/content/arup-pages/advisory-services/strategy-and-insight.md

 		<div class="rich-text">
 			<div class="reveal rich-text__content">
 				<P>
-We are a knowledge partner to the <a href="#">Ellen MacArthur Foundation</a>, and are leading the way in the adoption of circular economy thinking in the built environment
+For the last three years we have been the global built environment knowledge partner to the <a href="#">Ellen MacArthur Foundation</a>, leading the way in the adoption of circular economy thinking in the built environment.
+Using this approach, we reduced waste on an HS2 project by a significant 50%.
+Working at a larger urban scale, find out how we planned a district of West London, designing its potential regeneration and future operation according to circular principles.
 </P>
 			</div>
 		</div>